sk2andy/microsoft-authentication-library-for-js/README.md

 What is this fork about?
 ========================

-I fixed the google login issues with the help of the great community of github (the idea wasn't from me)
+I fixed the google login issues with the help of the great community of github (@sushi4u and @kumarunster)

 It is a precompiled module.
 Use it like this:
 ```